 Lower Contribution To Retirement And Investment Accounts

-Preparing for retirement is key for all households.
+Preparing for retirement is vital for all households.
 60% of white households hold retirement accounts, notably IRAs and 401(K) accounts, well above 34% of black families.
 Owning equity in retirement or other investment accounts reflects a more significant difference.
-61% of white households hold equity, nearly double (31%) for black households.
+61% of white households hold equity, nearly double (31%) for black families.
 As such, Blacks have less access to these financial products from company-sponsored plans and fewer savings for emergencies.

 Only one-third of blacks have an actual retirement 401K savings plan at work though 73% are in the retirement planning process, according to a 2018 Mass Mutual study.
 That study reflected that African Americans are the least prepared for a financial emergency, with only 33% having more than one of the expenses saved.
 Still, 75% view savings as their highest priority.

 The best way to save for an emergency fund or retirement account is through your employer.
 Employees can deposit a portion of their paycheck directly into an automatic savings feature.
 However, not all employers provide this benefit.
 When employers offer automatic enrollment, there is usually higher employee participation.

 Also, lower income for blacks hampers their ability to have the liquidity to contribute to these accounts.

 Lower Business Ownership